rmargve/blog/content/posts/from-c-to-javascript/index.md

 tags: ["c", "javascript"]
 ---

-Yo, My name is Roma and I'm a 23yo software engineer from Tbilisi, Georgia.
+Yo, my name is Roma and I'm a 23yo software engineer from Tbilisi, Georgia.

 My introduction to programming world were video games and algorithms.
 Tools for getting what I wanted were C/C++.
 After finding first work, not only I Improved my C skills but got familiarized with linux & system programming in general.
 Several years ago I was straight out of school writing C. Young guy writing on C in 2013, unusual and impressive for people around me and I liked it.